request/core/README.md

 ## Generated Options

 - **url** contains the parsed URL
-- **redirect** should be converted to object containing all possible options
+- **redirect** is converted to object containing all possible options including the `followed` state variable, containing the followed redirects count
-  - contains *followed* key

 ## Logger